-Workers' Compensation Lawyer in Lafayette, Louisiana
+Workers' Compensation Lawyer in Lafayette

-Click to contact our Lafayette Workers’ Comp Lawyers Today
+Click To Contact Our Lafayette Workers’ Comp Lawyers Today

 Common Types of Workers’ Compensation Claims in Lafayette

-Since Louisiana depends heavily on industrial workers to maintain the economy, many workers’ comp claims in Lafayette and the surrounding areas are from industrial work.
 Refinery workers, plant workers, and chemical workers are more likely to become injured on the job when compared to other industries due to the menacing nature of their work.

-Even though there are known safety risks that inevitably come with most jobs, workers’ compensation is a system for employees with disrupted income due to them being injured on the job.
-In Lafayette, the following injuries are common in the workplace:
+Even though there are known safety risks that inevitably come with most jobs, workers’ compensation is a system for employees with disrupted income due to their being injured on the job.

 - Injuries caused by collisions with large or heavy objects